tinybirdco/use-case-real-time-anomaly-detection/data-generator/readme.md

 The `settings.yaml` file is used to configure data generation details.

-Parameters in this file are used to set thimgs such as:
+Parameters in this file are used to set things such as:

 * The number of sensors emitting data values.
 * The amount of seconds to wait between generating a new set of sensor values.